How to Build Organizational Resilience Against Narrative Attacks

 One of the most promising applications of AI is in the detection of deepfakes.
 AI algorithms can identify inconsistencies in digital content that would be invisible to the human eye — unnatural facial movements, lighting irregularities, or anomalies in speech patterns.
 These detection tools are becoming essential for media companies, governments, and enterprises to distinguish between genuine and manipulated content.

-Moreover, AI-powered platforms are being deployed to scour the vast expanse of public and private data sources — from social media to the dark web — tracking the origins of disinformation campaigns.
+Moreover, AI-powered platforms are being deployed to scour the vast expanse of public and private data sources — from social media to the dark web — tracking the origins of narrative attacks campaigns.
 Such systems can assess patterns in the content spread, trace its amplification by bots or malicious actors, and alert stakeholders to emerging risks in real-time.
 Knowing when a deepfake starts to scale is critical to understand before it becomes harmful.
 In essence, AI has transformed the defense against misinformation from a reactive process to a proactive one, equipping organizations with the ability to stay ahead of potential threats.

 At Blackbird.AI, we have built a multimodal AI-based Narrative Intelligence platform named Constellation.
-This platform protects organizations from narrative attacks by detecting misinformation/disinformation from public data like social media feeds, news websites, and the dark web.
+This platform protects organizations from narrative attacks by detecting narrative attacks from public data like social media feeds, news websites, and the dark web.
 It also protects organizations from reputational and financial harm by enabling better strategic decision-making to keep the world more informed and secure.

 Building Narrative Resilience in the Information Ecosystem